-Whether it is your daily lifestyle or you are simply looking for healthy eats, you are sure to find these Spanish vegetarian recipes to be effortless enough to try in your own kitchen.
+Whether it is your daily lifestyle or you are simply looking for healthy eats, you are sure to like these Spanish vegetarian recipes.

-All thanks to these vegetarian tapas and Spanish vegetarian dishes, I have these new favorites that I can easily create whenever I crave for something good!
+Thanks to these vegetarian tapas and Spanish vegetarian dishes, I have these new favorites that I can easily create whenever I crave something good!

 Spanish Vegetarian Recipes